Alaqian/MongoDB-Queries/README.txt

 For question 3, you need to do use the following on command prompt:
 1. `mongoimport --db aaz7118_db --collection events --file historical-events.json`
-2. `mongoimport --db aaz7118_db --collection meteorites --file meteorites.json`
+2. `mongoimport --db aaz7118_db --collection meteor --file meteorites.json`
-3. `mongoimport --db aaz7118_db --collection cities --type csv --headerline --file worldcities.csv`
+3. `mongoimport --db aaz7118_db --collection City --type csv --headerline --file worldcities.csv`

+edit the above commands at `--file <file relative path>` if the file is another directory or has another name.

 You can then run the script using this command:
 `mongo <q3.js`

-edit the above command at `--file <file relative path>` if the file is another directory or has another name.

 NOTE: I could only get `mongo <q3.js` to work on command prompt.
 It did not work on bash or PowerShell.

+The output of running this script has been copied into "aaz7118_Assignment_4.pdf" with indexing for each query.

 This was completed using MongoDB shell version v4.2.23
 --------------